polygamma/aurman/README.md

 - `--solution_way`: Print what exactly will be done (order of installing/removing packages).

 - `--holdpkg`: Specify installed packages that must not be removed.
-Separate package names with space to specify more than one packages.
+Separate package names with space to specify more than one package.

 - `--holdpkg_conf`: Append packages from the pacman.conf to `--holdpkg`.